 Brown signed with the Baltimore Ravens for the 2018 season, where he got back to a solid level of play.
 He caught 42 passes for 715 yards and five touchdowns for the Ravens.

-That output earned Brown a three-year, $27 million deal from the Buffalo Bills in free agency last summer.
+That output earned Brown a three-year, $27 million deal from the Buffalo Bills in free agency in 2019.
 Brown had a breakout 2019 in Buffalo as Josh Allen’s most reliable target, posting career highs in catches (72) and yards (1,060).

 Logan’s 4.37 mark was the best at the 2017 combine among running backs and the sixth-best overall.